KrasnitzLab/sgains/README.md

   --bins-dir BINS_DIR   bins working directory (default: data/R100_B10k)
 ```

-* The data created by the `process` subcommand is grouped into a subdirectory,
+* The data created by the `process` subcommand are placed in a subdirectory,
-that is named with `--output-dir` option.
+whose name is specified with `--output-dir` option.
 This name will be used when creating
-results directories structure.
+the result directory structure.

 * The input for `process` subcommand are *FASTQ* files containing the reads for
 each individual cell.
 All *FASTQ* files for given study are expected to be located
 into single directory.
 You should specify this directory using `--reads-dir` option.

-* The results from `process` subcommand are stored into output data directory
+* The results from `process` subcommand are stored in the output data directory,
-which you should specify using `--output-dir` option.
+as specified using `--output-dir` option.
 The process subcommand will
-create directory and inside that directory will create three additional
+create a directory and inside that directory it will create three additional
 subdirectories - `mapping`,
-`varbin` and `segment`, that will contain intermediate results from respective
+`varbin` and `segment`.
+These will contain intermediate results from the respective
 pipeline stages.

 * The first `mapping` stage of the pipeline invokes `bowtie` to map reads from